 I was right.
-Next grocery run I am accompanied by my roommate.
+Next grocery run I’m accompanied by my roommate.
 Which might have made me brave and ballsy but alas, no. I’m approximately 500 times more easily embarrassed when in front of people I know.
-She doesn’t know it, but my roommate’s significantly decreased the chance I’ll ask this Trader Joe’s Crush out.
-But there’s still a chance.
-Walking down the isles of the store, one eye is looking for my crush.
+She doesn’t know it, but my roommate significantly decreased the chance I’ll ask this Trader Joe’s Crush out.
+But there’s still a chance… Walking down the isles of the store, one eye is looking for my crush.
 The other for tahini humus.
-I find the humus, last thing on our list, and we make our way to the end of the infamous line of the Manhattan Trader Joe’s.
+I find the humus, last thing on our list, and we make our way to the end of the infamous line of the 14th Street Trader Joe’s.

 If you’ve never been to Trader Joe’s in New York, it may be hard to imagine.
 Understand: this is only location on the whole island of Manhattan.
 In a city where exhorbant prices are given, TJ’s- where prices do not vary by location- is a godsend to starving artists, to any one trying to eat not-crap on a total-crap budget.
 Now this makes shopping there very strategic.
-Go at the wrong time and you’ll be stuck waiting in line (New Yorkers say “on line”, San Franciscans say “in line”- I’m very conflicted on which to use) for a good hour.
-I once tried to go on a Sunday afternoon and was informed by security I would have to wait on line (maybe I’ll use both, switch when ever I feel like it- “in line” paragraph, “on line” the next) just TO ENTER the store.
+Go at the wrong time and you’ll be stuck waiting on line for a good hour.
+I once tried to go on a Sunday afternoon and was informed by security I would have to wait on line just TO ENTER the store.
 Since then I try to go on Friday or Saturday evenings.
 I’m serious.
-There’s never a line then.
+There’s never a line then!
 Plus it’s funny to watch the weekend preparations/rituals of the NYU freshmen who swarm the area.

 I vow that next trip will be different.
-No friend to make me giggle.
-Nothing but resolve and sheer nerve to ask for a boy’s phone number under the guise of grocery shopping.
-Victory will be mine!
+No friend to make me giggle!
+Nothing but resolve and sheer nerve to ask for a boy’s phone number under the guise of grocery shopping!
+Victory shall be mine!

-Of course the next trip he’s no where to be found.
+The next trip is certainly different because, alas, he’s no where to be found.
 Not in the store.
 Must have the night off.
 I curse Cupid, Aphrodite, the fates- all those assholes- taking solace only in the fact that I must eat and will therefore buy groceries again.

 I’m almost at the front of the line, about to just give the whole thing up as a stupid, hallucinated crush when our eyes meet.
 Gulp.
 A look of recognition passes across his face (score!) followed by a big smile and a mouthed “Hi!
 How are you?”
 I then watch him quicken the pace on his check-outs and he manages to time it so right when my turn in line comes, he’s free.
 Coincidence?
 Not a chance.